 And if your marketing budget allows, consider adding a little paid advertising to your strategy (Google Ads, Facebook, Instagram), to convert as many customers as possible on your own site!

-As you can see, the restaurant chains and brands that have managed to avoid a presence on a marketplace such as Deliveroo or Uber Eats are often those that are particularly active with their communities.
+As we can see, the restaurant chains and brands that have managed to do without a presence on a marketplace like Deliveroo or Uber Eats are often those that are particularly active with their communities.

 In conclusion, vary the channels but build your independence and secure your turnover by developing your own direct online ordering business.